PranavVaish/self-pruning-neural-network/REPORT.md

 sigmoid(gate_score) ≈ 0

-the connection is effectively removed.
+the corresponding connection is effectively removed from the model.

+This mechanism allows the network to:

+-   Retain important connections
+-   Suppress redundant weights
+-   Learn sparse structures automatically
+-   Maintain predictive performance

 ------------------------------------------------------------------------

 ## 3. Why L1 Penalty Encourages Sparsity

-Total loss:
+The total training loss is defined as:

 L_total = L_classification + λ × L_sparsity